Mount Horeb, Wisconsin is one of the cutest small towns in the US – and also one of the most unique!

 The Circus World Museum is a museum complex in Baraboo, Wisconsin, devoted to circus-related

 history.
-Just as a side note: One of my distant relatives was a booker for Ringling Brothers Barnum & Bailey Circus.
-When I visited his home as a kid, his entire huge house was packed with circus memorabilia.
+Just as a side note: One of my relatives was a booker for Ringling Brothers Barnum & Bailey Circus.
+When I visited his home as a kid, his entire 3 story house was packed with circus memorabilia.
 When he passed away, I was told all of that memorabilia had been donated to this Circus World Museum.
-When I visited I did recognize some of the artifacts I'd seen in his house as a kid.
-Just some trivia for you...
+He had some awesome circus artifacts so you'll see some of them yourself when visiting Circus World.

 The 64 acre museum complex features circus artifacts and exhibits, including several restored circus wagons,.

-The also host daily live circus performances throughout the summer.
+They also host daily live circus performances throughout the summer.

 There are live circus performances in their Big Top twice a day at 11 am and 2:30 pm that are included in your general admission ticket.

-There's a Kids World Circus where your kids will jump into the action, playing the parts of daring performers and mischievous animals in a show that’s always full of surprises and where creativity takes center
+There's a Kids World Circus where your kids will jump into the action, playing the parts of daring performers and mischievous animals in a show that’s always full of surprises and where creativity takes center stage.

-stage!
 Taking place in the Hippodrome once each day during the summer.

 The history, and the amount of circus wagons was mind blowing.
 A great visit for young and old alike.